What Is Hospital Cost Containment?

 • Medical Technological Advances: Technological advances are great in the medical industry because they improve life expectancy, tackle terminal illness and enable other medical improvements.
 Technological advances offer incredible support and improve the health of patients, but it is important to understand that the popular use of these expensive mix of services can lead to high healthcare expenses.
 While high costs for expensive tools and services may be out of our control, something we can control is how well these services are allocated.
 Knowing how to use these services effectively and efficiently will play a huge role in cost containment.

 • Aging Population: The fastest-growing segment of the population is the 85-and-older age group.
 With an older population, the demand for healthcare rises, resulting in high healthcare costs.
-Considering v-based care allows hospitals to give proper care to patients while potentially saving money, as explained in a later section of this blog value-based care when caring for the elderly can help prevent illnesses and treat them in a HYPERLINK “https://www.stratadecision.com/blog/top-5-episode-analytics-questions-answered/” bundle or episode based on their own needs.
+Considering value-based care allows hospitals to give proper care to patients while potentially saving money, as explained in a later section of this blog value-based care when caring for the elderly can help prevent illnesses and treat them in a bundle or episode based on their own needs.
 This strategy can potentially be used to reduce the cost of care for the elderly.

 • Labor Costs: Labor Costs typically represent the largest category of healthcare expenses, for a number of reasons – but especially when schedules aren’t optimized.
 In an HFMA presentation on this topic, we shared a helpful graph on optimized staffing schedules.
 Refer to the two graphs presented side by side below.
 One graph shows how hospitals staff their workers and the gap between staffing and demand.
 Changing these staffing patterns can help with reducing significant waste.
 In the second graph, you can see what an optimized schedule would look like and the potential savings that can come out of it.